browserengineering/book/book/forms.md

 Exercises
 =========

-*Check boxes*: Add check boxes.
-In HTML, check boxes `<input>` elements with the `type` attribute set to `checkbox`.
-The check box is checked if it has the `checked` attribute set, and unchecked otherwise.
-Submitting check boxes in a form is a little tricky, though.
-A check box named `foo` only appears in the form encoding if it is checked.
+*Check boxes*: Add checkboxes.
+In HTML, checkbox `<input>` elements with the `type` attribute set to `checkbox`.
+The checkbox is checked if it has the `checked` attribute set, and unchecked otherwise.
+Submitting checkboxes in a form is a little tricky, though.
+A checkbox named `foo` only appears in the form encoding if it is checked.
 Its key is its `name` and its value is the empty string.

 *GET forms*: Forms can be submitted via GET requests as well as POST